AGM-154 Joint Standoff Weapon

-The AGM-154 Joint Standoff Weapon (JSOW) is a glide bomb that resulted from a joint venture between the United States Navy and Air Force to deploy a standardized medium range precision guided weapon, especially for engagement of defended targets from outside the range of standard anti-aircraft defenses, thereby increasing aircraft survivability and minimizing friendly losses.
+The AGM-154 Joint Standoff Weapon (JSOW) is a glide bomb that resulted from a joint venture between the United States Navy and Air Force to deploy a standardized medium-range precision-guided weapon, especially for engagement of defended targets from outside the range of standard anti-aircraft defenses, thereby increasing aircraft survivability and minimizing friendly losses.

+It is intended to be used against soft targets such as parked aircraft, trucks, armored personnel carriers (APCs), and surface-to-air missile sites (SAMs).
+Prior to launch, it is given a destination through either a predesignated waypoint or a point marked through a targeting pod.
+It glides, using two wings that pop out for added lift, to the marked destination and dispenses submunitions in a short, roughly linear pattern.
 The designation of the Joint Standoff Weapon as an "air-to-ground missile" is a misnomer, as it is an unpowered bomb with guidance avionics, similar to the older GBU-15.

 Development

 The JSOW is a fire-and-forget weapon that employs a tightly coupled GPS/INS for navigation, and is capable of day/night and adverse weather operations.
 The JSOW-C adds an infra-red seeker for terminal guidance.

 Originally the JSOW was developed by Defense Systems & Electronics division of Texas Instruments.
 After a first flight, funded by the company in April 1991, a joint program between the US Navy and the US Air Force was awarded.
 Two other teams had bid on the contract.
 Texas Instruments sold its defense division to Raytheon in January 1997.

 US Navy commenced Operational Evaluation (OPEVAL) in February 1997 and JSOW entered operational service in January 1999.

 The Joint Standoff Weapon is currently used by the US Navy.
 Foreign Military Sales have been signed with Poland and Turkey for use with their F-16 fighters.
 Finland, Greece and Singapore are pursuing FMS cases at this time.
 (Finland cleared the FMS procedure and made the purchase for JSOW as well as JASSM and JDAM in 2017.)
 The JSOW family is a 1000 lb class weapon intended to provide a low cost, highly lethal air-to-surface glide bomb with standoff capabilities from 15 nmi low altitude launch and up to 60 nmi high altitude launch.
 The JSOW can be used against a variety of land targets and operates from ranges outside enemy point defenses.